enter-haken/memories/memories/business_project_management_tool.md

 A lot of companies are using jira and confluence, and there are a lot of alternatives out there.

-But what are the core features of
+But what are the core features of the Atlassian stack?

 * an issue tracker
 * an agile tool